 Based purely on this financial criteria only, I’d expect the Trustees to refix as the savings they will make outweigh the costs they will incur.
 However, it must be remembered that the break fee costs will need to be paid up front.
 This of course has to be taken into consideration.
 Once the decision has been made, Trustees should record it in Resolutions.

-All this commentary aside, as a Trustee I would still ask the Bank if they would consider wavering or reducing any break fee costs they had decided to charge.
+All this commentary aside, as a Trustee I would still ask the bank if they would consider wavering or reducing any break fee costs they had decided to charge.
 After all, you don’t get if you don’t ask.
 Need more help?
-Go ahead Request a Call.
-It’s free to take the first step.
+Go ahead and Request a Meeting or phone us on +64 9 522 7955.